fleetdm/fleet/handbook/engineering/README.md

 12. Visit the [confidential repo variables](https://github.com/fleetdm/confidential/settings/variables/actions) page and update the `QAWOLF_DEPLOY_TAG` repository variable to `main` so that the latest code is deployed to QA Wolf every morning.

+### Release an agent

+The Elements of fleetd are:
+ - Orbit. (e.g. 1.36.0)
+ - Osqury (e.g. 5.14.1)
+ - Fleet Desktop (separate executable but is released together with orbit so has the same version)

+Tickets for fleetd and Fleet desktop elements are milestoned with Orbit version.
+Tickets for Osquery core issues are milestoned with osquery versions.

+#### Releasing Orbit and Desktop elements
+The process will typically be arranged in a ticket like [this](https://app.zenhub.com/workspaces/g-endpoint-ops-current-sprint-63bd7e0bf75dba002a2343ac/issues/gh/fleetdm/fleet/23820).
+Steps:
+ - Build the agent from our main brunch.
+Q: Why directly from the main branch and not from an Release candidate branch?
+A: We currently don't have high enough traffic that requires it.
+By simplifying the process we save time in releasing.
+ - QA all tickets involved in this build.
+ - Push this release to our edge channel on TUF
+Full instructions how to do it are [here](https://github.com/fleetdm/fleet/tree/main/tools/tuf#releasing-fleetd-1230-to-edge).
+This could be used by any customer that wishes to have a canary set of agents but is only currently used by our (Fleet) Canary team on Dogfood.
+ - Wait at least 24 hours
+ - Push this release to our edge channel on TUF
+Full instructions how to do it are [here](https://github.com/fleetdm/fleet/tree/main/tools/tuf#promoting-from-edge-to-stable).

+The content of all agent elements are presented in our [here](https://github.com/fleetdm/fleet/blob/main/orbit/TUF.md)

 ### Update the Fleet releases calendar